INFLUENCE OF FACEBOOK POLITICAL CAMPAIGN HATE SPEECH ON VOTING DECISION OF ELECTORATE

 1.0 Background to the Study

-In May 1919, the elective governance began in Nigeria, particularly with the Townships Ordinance which offered right to vote three members into Lagos Town Council.
-The was historically the first election in Nigeria.
-However, on 29th March 1920, the election into the Lagos Township Council was held.
-Meanwhile, in 1922, a new constitution (known as the Clifford Constitution) was enacted, which introduced four elected seats to the Legislative Council, three for Lagos and one for Calabar and on 20th September 1923, became the first general elections for the first time in the history of Nigeria.
-The Nigerian National Democratic Party (NNDP) was declared winner in three out of the four elected seats in the Legislative Council while Independence party won one seat (Olayinka, 2015) cited in (Annual Nigeria Report, 1923).
+Elective democracy was introduced to Nigeria in May 1919, when the Townships Ordinance gave the right to some men to vote three members into Lagos Town Council.
+The first elections to the council were held on 29 March 1920.
+In 1922 a new constitution (known as the Clifford Constitution after Governor Hugh Clifford) was promulgated, which introduced four elected seats to the Legislative Council, three for Lagos and one for Calabar and the first general elections were held in Nigeria for the first time on 20 September 1923.
+The Nigerian National Democratic Party (NNDP) won three of the four elected seats in the Legislative Council while Independence party won one seat (Annual Nigeria Report, 1923).

-At that time, however, political mobilization, political education, and political participation were mainly carried out through newspapers.
-Radio was still in its infancy and was even in the hands of colonial dictatorships.
-From colonial times to post-independence election and to the enthronement of democracy in 1999, mass media has been an important platform for political communication, education and public mobilization to sustain democracy (Olayinka, 2015).
+However, political mobilization, education and participation were done mainly by newspaper because radio was at its infancy which was even in the hand of the colonial dictatorship.
+From the colonial times, to post independence polls, to the enthronement of democracy in 1999, mass media have been a major platform for political communication, education and public mobilization for sustaining our democracy.

-However, advances in communication technology this century, enabled by the Internet (new or social media), have paved the way for modern mass communication tools enabled by software and hardware.
-These have increased political awareness and participation and reduced political apathy.
-Therefore, advancement in Information and Communication Technology otherwise known as media convergence in the 21st century has revolutionalized all facets of human activities including communication, interaction and politics (Olayinka, 2015).
+Meanwhile, advancement in communication technology in this century has paved way for modern means of mass communication facilitated by the internet (new media or social media) which are made possible by software and hardware.
+These have boosted political awareness, participation and reducing political apathy.
+Therefore, advancement in Information and Communication Technology otherwise known as media convergence in the 21st century has revolutionalised all facets of human activities including communication, interaction and politics.

-More recently, social media which enables public participation in political discussion, debates and mobilization) has become the media equivalent of grassroots democracy.
-This is because, as participatory democracy encourages its citizens to participate and contribute to the governance of the state, so citizen platforms (Facebook, Twitter, Instagram, Tiktok etc allows for public engagement in the media practice.
+More recently, citizen journalism (also known as public journalism) has become the media equivalent of grassroots democracy.
+This is because, as participatory democracy encourages its citizens to participate and contribute to the administration of the state, so citizen journalism allows for public engagement in the media practice.

-All these statements attributed to some prominent Nigerians were also traded on social media platforms, resulting in a lot of actions, comments and reactions.
-As an effort to curb and prevent such things in the future: a bill titled “Act to Prohibit Frivolous Petitions” was sponsored in the National Assembly by Senator Bala Na’allah of the Kebbi South, All Progressive Congress for its first reading on November 24th 2015 at the Senate and a second reading passed December 2nd, 2015, though, it did not see the light of the date.
-It is against this background that the research set out to influence of hate speech campaigns on voters’ choice.
+All these statements credited to some prominent Nigerians was also traded on social media platforms which generated lots of actions, comments and reactions.
+In order to curb and prevent such in the future, a bill titled “Act to Prohibit Frivolous Petitions” was sponsored in the National Assembly by Senator Bala Na’allah of the Kebbi South All Progressive Congress for its first reading on November 24th 2015 at the Senate and a second reading passed December 2nd, 2015, though, it did not see the light of the date.
+It is against this background that the research set out to the influence of political hate speech on voters’ choice with an overview of its implications on future elections in Nigeria especially as 20123 General Election is not far from here.

 1.2 Statement of the Problem

-Prior to the 2015 and 2019 general elections, there was little research into hate speech or hate campaigns, especially in Nigeria and even where it exists, nothing of such focus on social media and hate speech campaigns since the social media and internet for political campaigns, mobilization and other political decisions were still at its infancy during the last decades.
+Before, the 2015 and 2019 general election, little or no research was conducted on hate speech or campaign especially in Nigeria and even where it exists, nothing of such focus on social media and hate speech campaign since the social media and internet for political campaign, mobilisation and other political decisions were still at its infancy during the last decades.

-However, preliminary observations suggest that hate speech influenced and influenced people’s beliefs and perceptions of elections during the 2015 political era.
-Rwanda is a classic example of the consequences of hate speech on the continent, and nothing compares to what can happen if a country as large as Nigeria falls into the catastrophe of a hateful conflict.
-The mere sight of it is enough to turn one’s eyes away from what causes strife and conflict.
+However, preliminary observation suggests that hate speeches during the 2015 political era affected and influenced people believe and voting perception.
+Rwanda is a classic example on the consequences of Hate speech in the continent, it would be nothing compared to what could happen if a huge country like Nigeria is allowed to fall into the disaster of a hate-driven conflict.
 Even a cursory look at Syria and South Sudan is enough to stop someone in his tracks of anything that will bring strife and conflict.

-For example, before the 2015 elections, Rotimi Amechi made scathing remarks that the (APC) would form a parallel government if the 2015 elections were rigged.
-Still, as General Buhari called him at the time, he said that if the 2015 elections weren’t played fairly, “dogs and baboons will be bloody.”
-Did you mean “would have soaked”?
-Who are the “monkeys” and baboons?
-But have Nigerian politicians and partisan activists ever been convicted of hate speech and violence?.
+For instance a grievous remarked was made by Rotimi Amechi preceding the 2015 election, that the (APC) will form a parallel government if the 2015 elections was rigged.
+Yet still Gen Buhari as he was called then saying that, if the 2015 elections were not fairly conducted “the dog and the baboon would be soaked in blood” Could it have meant that “Blood would floor that certain element would be drenched in blood?
+Who is the “monkey” and who is the baboon.
+But has any politician or party loyalist been convicted of crime of hate speech and violence in Nigeria.
 The National Assembly as at one time or the other proposed what they tagged anti-frivolous bill and another one on hate speech which has reached the second stage at the National Assembly.

 1.3 Research Objectives